Sunday, 28 April 2024

 At the Tichka Pass we were able to have a photo stop.
 We were at 2260 metres above sea level, and what a view.
 The air was so clear and crisp.

 We had been travelling through Berber country most of the day and as we climbed higher we saw how these indigenous people have survived in this rough terrain.
-On their small plots of land and very humble homes they continue to work hard in a simple subsistance life.
+On their small plots of land and very humble homes they continue to work hard in a simple subsistence life.
 We just could not imagine how they survive such a tough life in the Atlas Mountains in winter.

 The fortified Berber village or 'ksar' of Ait Ben Haddou sits amidst the barren landscape like a jewel.
 It is a traditional mud brick village and a fine example of the architecture of southern Morocco.
 It is UNESCO World Heritage listed.